hzchirs/tappay-ruby/README.md

 ## Usage

-You can setup mode, partner_key and merchant_id.
-It requests sandbox server or production server by mode.
+You need to setup mode which affects requests sent to sandbox or production server.
 The partner_key and merchant_id are optional, thay could also be specified in request params.

 ```ruby